 c-ORCM Certification Courses included:

-- Strong 1st Line Objective Centric Risk & Certainty Management: The big picture, business case, and linkages to COSO ERM 2017, ISO 31000 2018 and IIA 2020 THREE LINES MODEL.
+- Strong 1st Line Objective Centric Risk & Uncertainty Management: The big picture, business case, and linkages to COSO ERM 2017, ISO 31000 2018 and IIA 2020 THREE LINES MODEL.

-- Selling the business case and overcoming objections to strong 1st LINE/demand driven/objective centric risk and certainty management.
+- Selling the business case and overcoming objections to strong 1st LINE/demand driven/objective centric risk and uncertainty management.

-- Populating the Objectives Register: Methods to decide on/identify top strategic/value creation objectives and value preservation objectives and assign Owner/Sponsors, target risk/certainty assessment rigor, and target independent assurance.
+- Populating the Objectives Register: Methods to decide on/identify top strategic/value creation objectives and value preservation objectives and assign Owner/Sponsors, target risk/uncertainty assessment rigor, and target independent assurance.

-- Identifying risks: introduction to 10 primary methods to identify risks to an objective and 30 to 40 more additional supplemental methods to identify/assess risks that effect certainty objectives will be achieved
+- Identifying risks: introduction to 10 primary methods to identify risks to an objective and 30 to 40 more additional supplemental methods to identify/assess risks that effect uncertainty objectives will be achieved

 - Methods to identify risk treatments available to mitigate risk/transfer risk/share risk/finance risk/avoid risk/accept risk.
 Methods include using a 9 category Risk Treatment Principles/100+ sub-element framework and other methods including research, benchmarking, facilitation prompts and many more.